Kadrian/para-std/README.md

 ### Possible attribute names

-Here's a proposal for possible paraglider attribute names.
+Here's a proposal for possible paraglider attribute names that can be interesting to pilots.
 This covers most of what a paraglider manufacturer specifies for a new wing.

-Right now, these attributes mostly cover
+Right now, these attributes mostly concern:

 * Paraglider geometry
 * Paraglider flight characteristics